 It is difficult for me to coordinate everything with only 2 hands (fanning, stirring & photographing), so I mounted a portable fan along the side of my kitchen cabinet to automate the fanning process.

 Cover the bowl of rice with a damp slotted cloth (dim sum cloth is perfect for this role) to keep the rice fresh and moist.
 Use the rice as soon as possible, preferably within a few hours.
-If you refrigerate the rice, it will turn hard and dry.
+Wrap leftovers in cling wrap before refrigerating.

 Your sushi rice is now ready to be used for making all kinds of Japanese sushi.